msharifi-git/uniorDataAnalystPortfolio/README.md

 This portfolio demonstrates practical data analysis skills using \*\*SQL\*\* and \*\*Python\*\*, including data cleaning, exploration, and reporting.

-All projects are based on realistic sample datasets.
+All projects are based on sample datasets.